-Circumstances Panel, or where appropriate, shall be forwarded to the relevant Fitness to Practise Panel.
-Fitness to Practise Panels shall consider the circumstances in relation to the Fitness to Practise Policy for the programme upon which the student is enrolled and shall forward its recommendation to the relevant Board of Examiners.

-- 10. Claims received too late for consideration by the Extenuating Circumstances Panel, and hence by the Board of Examiners, will be accepted only if the student can demonstrate there was good reason for the late application.
-The time limit for receipt of late applications is 10 working days following the release of results. - 11.
-A claim for extenuating circumstances shall not be available to a student as a means to avoid an application of these Regulations to allegations of having committed an academic offence in relation to assessment.
+- 10. Circumstances accepted as valid by the University Extenuating Circumstances Panel are forwarded to the relevant Board of Examiners which shall consider whether or not the circumstances have actually affected performance in assessment and apply the decision concerning assessment. - 11.
+Where an approved extenuating circumstances claim applies to any assessment(s) where an original mark has been returned, the Board of Examiners shall apply the higher of the original and reassessed marks in all cases. - 12.
+For students enrolled on programmes leading towards a professional accredited qualification, circumstances accepted as valid by the University Extenuating Circumstances Panel, or where appropriate, shall be forwarded to the relevant Fitness to Practise Panel.
+Fitness to Practise Panels shall consider the circumstances in relation to the Fitness to Practise Policy for the programme upon which the student is enrolled and shall forward its recommendation to the relevant Board of Examiners. - 13.
+A claim for extenuating circumstances shall not be available to a student as a means to avoid an application of these Regulations to allegations of having committed an academic offence in relation to assessment. - 14.

-Responsibilities of Students

-- 12. It is the responsibility of the student to attend examinations, submit coursework for assessment as required and by the due date, and to provide the University Extenuating Circumstances Panel, in advance of its meeting, with relevant evidence where exceptional and unforeseen circumstances may have adversely affected their performance in assessments. - 13.
-If a student claims that their performance has been adversely affected by extenuating circumstances, and submits an application for these circumstances to be taken into account, it is their responsibility to ensure that the evidence of such extenuating circumstances is provided, documented and independently substantiated, at the earliest possible opportunity. - 14.
 Students must apply for extenuating circumstances via the online system. - 15.
-If a student wishes to submit an application for extenuating circumstances, they are strongly advised to talk this through with an appropriate member of staff (e.g. academic tutor), in the first instance. - 16.
-Individual students are responsible for ensuring that applications for Extenuating Circumstances to be taken into account are submitted prior to the meeting of the Board of Examiners where the relevant assessments would normally be considered. - 17.
-Applications can be withdrawn by the student at any time up until the meeting of the University Extenuating Circumstances Panel. - 18.
+If a student wishes to submit an application for extenuating circumstances, they are strongly advised to talk this through with an appropriate member of staff (e.g. academic tutor) in the first instance. - 16.
+Applications can be withdrawn by the student at any time up until the meeting of the University Extenuating Circumstances Panel and after they have been approved by the Panel. - 17.
+Where a claim for extenuating circumstances is not approved as valid by the University Extenuating Circumstances Panel the student will have a maximum of fifteen working days following notification of the outcome of their initial claim to provide further evidence.
+This is only available once following submission of the initial claim.
+If a student wishes to access the Academic Review and Appeal procedure after this point, they will need a clearly evidenced reason for doing so.
+Resubmission of the same evidence a third time to the Extenuating Circumstances Panel or via the Academic Review and Appeal procedure will not be permitted. - 18.
 If a student fails to attend examinations or to submit work for assessment by the due date, without good cause, the Board of Examiners has the authority to deem the student to have failed the assessments concerned.
 Late submission of work will be penalised.